The Role of the Brain in Happiness

 Posted Feb 19, 2013

 The heart has long been considered the seat of emotion.
 Several familiar expressions prove it.
-When faced with an interpersonal loss, it is said that someone is “broken hearted.”
-When a person is overly-emotional we say that he “wears his heart on his sleeve.”
+When faced with a loss, it is said that someone is “broken-hearted.”
+When a person is overly emotional we say that he “wears his heart on his sleeve.”
 When someone is overjoyed, she might say that her “heart is about to burst.”
 Yet, over the past century, science has taught us that the brain is the true home of our feelings.

 The work of Dr. Richard Davidson at the University of Wisconsin has been particularly valuable not only in the traditional field of neuropsychology but also in the new field of positive psychology.
-In his book The Emotional Life of Your Brain (2012), Davidson describes the biochemical interaction between the limbic system and the frontal lobes.
-To simplify his findings, the frontal lobes are involved in both higher level thought and emotion.
+In his 2012 book, The Emotional Life of Your Brain, Davidson describes the biochemical interaction between the limbic system and the frontal lobes.
+To simplify his findings, the frontal lobes are involved in both higher-level thought and emotion.
 This fact suggests that our thinking affects the way we feel and vice versa.

 The implication is that we can use our thoughts to change our feelings in a very important way – that is toward happiness.
 For me, this is the essence of positive psychology.
 The power of positive psychology lies within the process of intentionally using thought to change emotion.

 Does this sound far-fetched?
 I’m guessing that it might.
-But consider the state of the art treatment for anxiety and depression.
+But consider a state of the art treatment for anxiety and depression.
 Research has proven time and again that cognitive-behavioral therapy (CBT) is an effective intervention for treating anxiety and depression.
-Simply put, what CBT tells us is that we can change the way we think through repeated exposures to thinking healthy thoughts, avoidance of unhealthy thoughts, and engagement in healthy behaviors.
-Doing these things strengthens the left prefrontal cortex – the feel good center of the brain.
+Simply put, what CBT tells us is that we can change the way we think through repeated exposure to healthy thoughts, avoidance of unhealthy thoughts, and engagement in healthy behaviors.
+Doing these things strengthens the left prefrontal cortex – the feel-good center of the brain.